Sergeant-Soda/PasROOT/README.md

 A simple tool designed to change the password for the root user on Unix-based systems.
 It demonstrates a potential security vulnerability by exploiting unauthorized write access to the `/etc/passwd` file.

-## Disclaimer

-⚠️ **Caution: This script is intended for educational and testing purposes only.
-Unauthorized access and modification of system files are illegal and unethical.
-Ensure you have explicit permission before attempting to use this tool on any system.
-Use at your own risk.**

 ## Usage

 1. **Write Access Check:**